-LONG-TERM STOCK INCENTIVE PLAN: TO PROMOTE LONG-TERM GROWTH.
+LONG-TERM STOCK INCENTIVE PLAN: TO PROMOTE LONG-TERM GROWTH

-Long-term stock awards under the 1978 Long-Term Incentive Plan are based on the performance of Gannett common stock and are designed to align shareholders' and executives' interests.
+Long-term stock awards under the 1978 Long-Term Incentive Plan are based on the performance of Gannett common stock and are designed to align the executives' interests with those of the Company's shareholders.
 They are granted to key executives who are in a position to make a substantial contribution to the long-term success of the Company, so as to promote the long-term objectives of the Company.
 These stock awards may grow in value over time and for that reason represent compensation which is attributed to service over a period of years.